 Partnerships.
 Partners pay state taxes on partnership income on personal tax returns.
 In addition, some partnerships also must file Form 1065N, Nebraska Return of Partnership Income.

 LLCs.
 Members pay state taxes on their share of LLC income on personal tax returns.
-In addition, the LLC itself must file a biennial report with the Nebraska SOS in odd-numbered years.
-Nebraska LLC’s taxed as corporations must also file a state corporation tax return.
+In addition, the LLC must file a biennial report with the Nebraska SOS in odd-numbered years.
+Nebraska LLC's taxed as corporations must also file a state corporation tax return.
 See Nebraska LLC Annual Report and Tax Requirements for more information.

 Corporations.
-Shareholders must pay states taxes on their dividends from the corporation.
+Shareholders must pay state taxes on their dividends from the corporation.
 A shareholder-employee with a salary also must pay state income tax on his or her personal state tax return.
-Moreover, the corporation itself is subject to Nebraska corporation taxes.
+Moreover, the corporation is subject to Nebraska corporation taxes.
 Finally, corporations must file a biennial report with the Nebraska SOS in even-numbered years.
 The reporting requirement includes paying a corporate occupation tax.